reactioncommerce/reaction-docs/developer/deploying/platform.md

 ### register

-`reaction register` and create keys locally before configuring your application environment. `reaction login` authenticates you to the Reaction Platform and syncronizes platform services.
+`reaction register` to create keys locally before configuring your application environment. `reaction login` authenticates you to the Reaction Platform and syncronizes platform services.

 ```sh
 # Register with invite token